 TABE 11&12 may be administered in both paper-based and computer-based testing formats.
 DRC computer-based tests are administered using DRC Insight, a web-based system that does not require software.
 Tests administered through DRC Insight on a computer are also scored by DRC Insight.
 Paper-based tests may be hand-scored or scanned using TABE Scanning Services and then transferred to the online DRC Insight Portal system.

-aw scores must be converted to scale scores before entering score information into TEAMS.
+When paper-based tests are hand scored, raw scores must be converted to scale scores before entering score information into TEAMS.
 TABE 11&12 scoring guides must be used to convert raw scores into scale scores and NRS levels.

 When scoring the pretest, test administrators should make note of participants who score at the top NRS level of a content area.
 These participants will need to be posttested at the next highest TABE® level in that content area to show a measurable gain.